 Performance at large money managers is largely determined by size.
 The bigger the firm in assets under management, the harder it will be for the manager to out-perform.
 Warren Buffett says size is “huge anchor”.
 Any chance at outperforming the popular indexes is basically eliminated once the manager passes $20 billion in assets under management.
 With all of the large firms managing hundreds of billions to trillions, the most they can hope for is modest under-performance, and MPT provides a convenient cover.
 The client is sold bonds to reduce volatility, and most clients will accept that this is done to reduce risk, because volatility makes them nervous.

-We attended our first Berkshire Hathaway annual meeting in May, 1993.
-Although attendance at these meeting keeps going up, the message does not change, and make no mistake, the message you take from a Berkshire meeting is quite a bit different from anything you will hear coming from Wall Street or the best MBA schools.
-It took a few years for me to realize that Warren Buffett’s approach was radically different from most large money managers, but it is.
+We attended our first Berkshire Hathaway annual meeting with Warren Buffett answering Questions in May 1993.
+Although attendance at these meeting keeps going up, the message does not change and make no mistake, the Warren Buffett message you take from a Berkshire meeting is quite a bit different from anything you will hear coming from Wall Street or the best MBA schools.
+It took a few years for me to realize that the Warren Buffett approach was radically different from most large money managers, but it is.

-The message began to soak in during one the early meetings I attended.
-When a shareholder asked a question about MPT and after Warren responded with a polite explanation of his areas of disagreement, Charlie Munger summed up Warren Buffett’s their response by declaring, “Modern Portfolio Theory is twaddle.”
+The message began to soak in during one of the early meetings I attended.
+When a shareholder asked a question about MPT, and after Warren Buffett responded with a polite explanation of Warren Buffett’s areas of disagreement, Charlie Munger summed up Warren Buffett’s response by declaring, “Modern Portfolio Theory is twaddle”.